Groton Inn and Forge & Vine Restaurant, Groton MA Review

 Forge and Vine Chefs Table Groton MA

-You don’t need to drive anywhere – just cross the parking lot to the hot new eatery, Forge & Vine.
+You don’t need to drive anywhere – just walk across the parking lot to the hot eatery, Forge & Vine.
 This 156-seat restaurant, with contemporary barn-like interior, open kitchen, raw bar, and fiery grill, is one of the most popular in the area.

 Big French and Biodynamic